baumgach/baumgach.github.io/_pages/jobs.md

 <!-- ## Academic Job Opportunities -->

-We are currently inviting application for the following positions:
+We are currently inviting applications for the following positions:

 ## PhD student (m/f/d, E13 TV-L; 65%) in Robust Machine Learning for Medical Image Analysis